American Express Options Trading: A Deep Dive into Market Sentiment

 American Express is a global financial institution, operating in about 130 countries, that provides consumers and businesses charge and credit card payment products.
 The company also operates a highly profitable merchant payment network.
 Since 2018, it has operated in three segments: global consumer services, global commercial services, and global merchant and network services.
 In addition to payment products, the company's commercial business offers expense management tools, consulting services, and business loans.

-Current Position of American Express With a trading volume of 1,185,537, the price of AXP is down by -0.82%, reaching $310.29.
-Current RSI values indicate that the stock is may be approaching oversold.
-Next earnings report is scheduled for 57 days from now.
-What Analysts Are Saying About American Express
+American Express's Current Market Status With a volume of 1,303,596, the price of AXP is down -0.22% at $294.87.
+RSI indicators hint that the underlying stock may be oversold.
+Next earnings are expected to be released in 51 days.
+Professional Analyst Ratings for American Express

-In the last month, 5 experts released ratings on this stock with an average target price of $346.6.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $331.8.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Evercore ISI Group persists with their In-Line rating on American Express, maintaining a target price of $344. * Maintaining their stance, an analyst from Keefe, Bruyette & Woods continues to hold a Outperform rating for American Express, targeting a price of $360. * Maintaining their stance, an analyst from Wells Fargo continues to hold a Overweight rating for American Express, targeting a price of $370. * Maintaining their stance, an analyst from Compass Point continues to hold a Neutral rating for American Express, targeting a price of $309. * An analyst from RBC Capital has decided to maintain their Outperform rating on American Express, which currently sits at a price target of $350.
+Click here for access. * An analyst from RBC Capital persists with their Outperform rating on American Express, maintaining a target price of $350. * An analyst from Wells Fargo persists with their Overweight rating on American Express, maintaining a target price of $370. * Maintaining their stance, an analyst from Citigroup continues to hold a Neutral rating for American Express, targeting a price of $320. * Consistent in their evaluation, an analyst from Compass Point keeps a Neutral rating on American Express with a target price of $309. * Consistent in their evaluation, an analyst from Morgan Stanley keeps a Equal-Weight rating on American Express with a target price of $310.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest American Express options trades with real-time alerts from Benzinga Pro.